BACKGROUND & CHALLENGE

-In 2004 when real estate developer Ian Bruce Eichner and his wife Leslie co-purchased an 8.5 U shaped parcel of land, plans were drawn up to build a $3.9B, 3,000 room resort hotel along with a 110,000 sq ft casino, 300,000 sq ft of retail space and a 40,000 spa and fitness facility.
+In 2004 real estate developer Ian Bruce Eichner of The Continuum Company co-purchased an 8.5 acre parcel of land and plans were drawn up to build a $3.9B, 3,000 room resort hotel along with a 110,000 sq ft casino, 300,000 sq ft of retail space and a 40,000 spa and fitness facility.

-WANT was retained by Leslie Eichner – the property’s Chief Interior Designer – to help create the brand strategy and naming system for over 60 elements for what would be, the first modern/urban style design hotel on the Las Vegas strip.
+WANT Branding was hired by Leslie Eichner – the property’s Chief Interior Designer – to help create the brand strategy and naming system for 30-40 elements for what would be, the first modern/urban style design hotel on the Las Vegas strip.

 Jay-Z and British rockers Coldplay helped open The Cosmopolitan with a concert on December 15, 2010.
-The resort was backed with a provocative ad campaign under the headline ‘Just the right amount of wrong’ which was inspired by the brand positioning (‘Expect the unexpected’).
+The resort was backed with a provocative ad campaign under the headline ‘Just the right amount of wrong’ created by Fallon.
 Despite launching the property during a challenging economic time for Las Vegas, the hotel is credited as being a catalyst for the growth across the strip over the past 8 years.
 The hotel has received numerous awards including, in 2015, voted as one of Condé Nast’s ‘Top Hotels of the World’.